Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Derivation of Solomon's equations

 \section{Derivation of Solomon's equations}

-For a small number of TLSs the Born approximation is no longer valid since their populations will be altered by the qubit excitation \cite{Esposito2003Dec, Pekola2023May}.
+For a small number of TLSs the Born approximation is no longer valid since their populations will be altered by the qubit excitation \cite{Esposito2003Dec, Pekola2023Jun}.
 Ideally, the qubit and the TLSs are treated on equal footing.
 In experiments, the dissipation required to yield a master equation is naturally provided by the surrounding environment of the qubit and the TLSs.
 In NMR, this environment is known as the spin-lattice for which a detailed derivation can be found in \rcite{Goldman2001Apr}.
 The spin-lattice can either be modeled as a classical noise source in the framework of the stochastic Liouville equation or treated quantum mechanically, essentially following the Bloch-Redfield formalism.
 Based on these results, we will construct the Liouvillian from a general Lindblad equation.

-The general idea behind the Solomon equations is to reduce the Liouvillian to an equation of motion for the expectation values of the qubit and TLS populations.
-However, beyond the qubit and a single TLS the Solomon equations are not deducible in strict due to the emergence of multispin phenomena, which are discussed in NMR within the framework of magnetization modes \cite{Kowalewski2017Dec}.
+The general idea behind the Solomon equations is to reduce the Liouvillian to an equation of motion for the expectation values of the qubit and TLS populations~\cite{Solomon1955Jul, Kumar2000Sep}.
+As will be discussed in more detail in the following, in case the decoherence and frequency spread in the system is large in comparison to the couplings, coherent effects can be neglected.
+An intermediate step is therefore the derivation of Pauli's master equation for the diagonal components of the density matrix.
+Here, we use the adiabatic elimination of the coherences.
+Alternatively, one may derive the Pauli master equation from a generalized Schrieffer-Wolff transformation~\cite{Kessler2012Jul}, yet others refer to it as the Nakajima-Zwanzig-Markov-Pauli master equation~\cite{Timm2011Mar}.
+However, beyond the qubit and a single TLS, deriving closed-form solutions is practically infeasible due to the emergence of multispin phenomena (cross correlations), which are discussed in NMR within the framework of magnetization modes \cite{Kumar2000Sep}.

-In this context, our main focus is to present a compact derivation of the Solomon equations, which we show to follow from the Markov approximations for the coherences and from the neglect of higher order coherent processes.
+In this context, our main focus is to present a compact derivation of the Solomon equations, which we show to follow from the Markov approximations for the coherences and from the neglect of higher-order coherent processes.
 We accompany our derivation by showing explicit calculations for the case of a qubit coupled to a single TLS.
 We formulate the Lindblad equation for the Hamiltonian in \eref{eq_hamiltonian} by including individual dissipators for the qubit and each of the TLSs: